gramineproject/contrib/GSC-Image-Curation/README.md

 need to do is execute the gsc curation script as given below.
 At the end of the curation, the script will also advise how to run the graminized image with docker.

+To generate a preconfigured test graminized image

 `$ sudo python3 ./curate.py redis/redis:7.0.0 test`

-To generate a custom image
+To generate a custom graminized image, follow the below.
+This will launch an interactive application that will take inputs to create a curated graminized image.

 `$ sudo python3 ./curate.py redis/<your image>`

 (2) Pytorch

+User is expected to first have his base image `<base_image_with_pytorch>` ready with PyTorch and the necessary application files built into this image.
+This base image is then passed to the curation application `curate.py` as shown below.

-To generate a preconfigured test graminized image for pytorch:x dockerhub image
+To generate a preconfigured test graminized image

-`$ sudo python3 ./curate.py pytorch/<pytorch_image> test`
+`$ sudo python3 ./curate.py pytorch/<base_image_with_pytorch> test`

-To generate a custom image
+To generate a custom graminized image, follow the below.
+This will launch an interactive application that will take inputs to create a curated graminized image.

-`$ sudo python3 ./curate.py pytorch/<your image>`
+`$ sudo python3 ./curate.py pytorch/<base_image_with_pytorch>`